 Use your hands to gently deflate the dough and pat it into a rectangular shape.
 Lift the right side of the dough and fold it into the center (almost as if you were closing a book).
 Then, lift the left side of the dough and fold it over the first fold (use a bench scraper if the dough is sticking to your counter).

 Starting with a skinny end, tightly roll the dough, as if you were rolling up a cinnamon roll.
-Tuck the ends under and carefully transfer to prepared bread pan.
+Tuck the ends under and carefully transfer to prepared bread pan (See Notes if you would like to bake in a Dutch oven).
 Don’t worry if the bread doesn’t fill the pan right now.

 Baking

-Once oven has preheated, uncover bread, make a clean slice (about ¼” deep) down the center with a sharp knife or bread lame (to score it) then cover with another 9x5 pan (if you don’t have a second pan, you may instead make a makeshift oven using aluminum foil; tent it as high as the bread pan is deep).
+Once oven has preheated, uncover bread (if still covered), and make a clean slice (about ¼” deep) down the center with a sharp knife or bread lame (to score it) then cover with another 9x5 pan (if you don’t have a second pan, you can make a makeshift lid using aluminum foil; tent it as high as the bread pan is deep).

 Transfer to center rack of preheated oven.
-Bake, covered, for 30 minutes then remove the lid and continue to bake another 20-23 minutes/until golden brown and the center of bread reaches 206-208F (97C).
+Bake, covered, for 30 minutes then remove the lid and continue to bake another 20-23 minutes/until golden brown and the center of bread reaches 206-208F (97C) when temped with an internal read thermometer.

-Allow bread to cool in pan for 15 minutes before gently turning it out onto a cooling rack (careful, the pan will still be hot!) to cool for at least 1-2 hours (until it no longer feels warm) before cutting into it.
+Allow bread to cool in pan for 10-15 minutes before gently turning it out onto a cooling rack (careful, the pan will still be hot!) to cool for at least an hour or two before cutting into it.

 Video